 We are pleased to host a series of Garden Parties at our Corsica Garden location throughout the summer.
 Come tour the garden, learn about the amazing process of indigo dyeing and dye a sample of fabric of your own!
 Light refreshments and community fun, join us for one or all of the following dates:

 Friday, September 6.
 4-6pm

 245 E 156th Street on the corner of E. 156th St. and Corsica Avenue.

 The Praxis Natural Dye Gardens

-Praxis is working with the The Cleveland Seed Bank to design and plant an indigo garden.
+Praxis is working with the The Cleveland Seed Bank to design and plant our indigo gardens.

 In 2018 we harvested 100 pounds of indigo.
 Praxis is proud to host Creative Fusion in 2019 sponsored by the Cleveland Foundation.
 We invited Creative Fusion artists Tony Williams(Cleveland), Roland Ricketts(Indiana), and Maria and Eduardo Portillo(Venezuela) to use our Cleveland grown Indigo with the help of the community.
-Stay tuned for public dye event dates.
+Click here for more info on the banner project.

 If you’re interested in learning more about this project, contact us!